BACKING UP YOUR COMPUTER FILES

 on your network drive; they will quickly use up your storage space allotment.
 If these applications

-ever become corrupted, they are easy to restore from CD-ROM.
+ever become corrupted, they are easy to restore.

 - If you use any non-standard applications and have the original

 distribution media (typically a CD-ROM), we recommend making a copy of the application

 on a writeable CD and storing that copy off-site.
 If you don't have access to

 a writeable CD-ROM drive, let us know and we'll be happy to help you create

 - To conserve network storage space, delete older backups each

 time you do a new backup of the same files or folders.